 In CPIN, information is stored in person, case and provider records that are designed to hold the unique information for each service.
 Person, case and provider records are linked when appropriate to create an overall picture of a client’s or caregiver’s services under the Child Youth and Family Services Act.

-At Toronto CAS, we also have some older paper and electronic case files that predate CPIN.
+At CAS Toronto, we also have some older paper and electronic case files that predate CPIN.